 HOW ABOUT ROBOTICS ?

 Robots also need data to be reliably gathered, processed and acted upon.
 An American company has used the DEUTSCH Autosport products for their Research and Development activities.
 There is some terrific footage on-line of their robot creatures navigating real world terrain and they need lightweight, reliable connections to make this happen.
-Well just when we thought that we had gone all science-fiction, then we learn that Formula E racing will have a support series next year where the cars will be driverless!
-Yes Roborace series racing championship will pitch 20 cars using Artificial Intelligence A.I. to navigate a racetrack and compete against each other - once again we find our products at the heart of a totally new motorsport technology.
+Well just when we thought that we had gone all science-fiction, then we learned that Formula E racing will have a support series where the cars will be driverless!
+Yes Roborace series racing championship will pitch cars using Artificial Intelligence A.I. to navigate a racetrack and compete against each other - once again we find our products at the heart of a totally new motorsport technology.
 Roborace series cars will look unique as they don't need a human driver, but will need an array of sensing to manage the cut and thrust of a racing environment.